Sam-Aster/Cosmos-Bot/README.md

 # Cosmos
-## A Discord Client Application and Bot.
+## A Discord Client Application for Server Management.

 ### What is Cosmos?
  1) **Discord Server Management via Custom Client =>** Cosmos is a Discord server manager which automates the process of server creation for Discord users by automatically enabling key features that one would hope to find in a safe and inclusive Discord server: